microsoft/AcademicContent/Workshop/14. LUIS/LUIS HOL.md

     _Selecting the SearchNews intent_

-1. Type "soccer news" into the utterance box and press **Enter** to add "soccer news" as an utterance.
+1. Type "get soccer news" into the utterance box and press **Enter** to add "get soccer news" as an utterance.

     ![Entering a new utterance](Images/luis-type-get-soccer.png)